 The British Columbia Ocean Boating Tourism Association is a registered not-for-profit society governed by a Board of Directors that represents the interests of communities and businesses that participate in the marine tourism industry.
 We are supported by Destination British Columbia under its Tourism Sector Development program.

-By 2021, British Columbia’s coast will be recognized domestically and internationally as a world-class boating destination, with a brand that is associated with safe boating, experiences of wild places, warm hospitality, plus a physical product and service quality that surpasses the expectations of visitors.
+British Columbia’s coast will be recognized domestically and internationally as a world-class boating destination, with a brand that is associated with safe boating, experiences of wild places, warm hospitality, plus a physical product and service quality that surpasses the expectations of visitors.